How to Optimise Audio for Your Videos

 The simplest solution

-With all this in mind, the best way to approach music is often to not include it at all, and instead encourage your clients to play their own music at home (some fitness instructors even send a link to a playlist before starting their live streams).
+With all this in mind, the best way to approach music is often to not include it at all, and instead encourage your clients to play their own music at home.
 This solution provides a number of benefits: you won’t have to worry about competing audio sources in your video, your clients will be able to work out to their favourite music (and adjust volumes to their taste), and you’ll save money by avoiding costly licensing fees.

 How to add music to your pre-recorded videos